 Let’s explore the mechanisms in more detail

-- In a healthy human, the blood pH is between 7.35 and 7.45.
-Any change in this range can affect the enzyme function and alter cellular metabolism.
+In a healthy human, blood pH is strictly maintained between 7.35 and 7.45.
+Any deviation can disrupt enzyme function and cellular metabolism.
+The respiratory system acts as a rapid-response buffer to maintain this balance.

 CO2 + H2O ⇌ H2CO3 ⇌ H+ + HCO3–